Strat5/gmechatbot/Application/README.md

 ## Understanding the code:

-The indivdual parts of the code should be clearly explained by comments. *If there is a space where this is not the case, please fix it.*
+The indivdual parts of the code should be clearly explained by the commenting. *If there is a space where this is not the case, please fix it.*

 There are two special features that the bot incorporates: